Take care with cliffs

 From the Crumplehorn car park walk down through Polperro to pick up the South West Coast Path on the north side of the harbour and walk steeply uphill, past the seating area at the viewpoint.

 Keep climbing the hill to follow the coast path past the mouth of the harbour and around the Warren.

-Carry on along the coast path to Talland, taking note of the detour which guides you around the fragile cliff and leading onto Talland.
+Carry on along the coast path to Talland, taking note of the detour that guides you around the fragile cliff and leading on to Talland.

-Following the coast path above the bay at Talland, carry on along the road beyond, dropping onto the path beside it for a short way, and turn right with it onto the footpath towards Hore Point at Hendersick and towards Looe.
+Following the coast path above the bay at Talland, carry on along the road beyond, dropping onto the path beside it for a short way.
+Follow the footpath to the right towards Hore Point at Hendersick and towards Looe.

 Carry on around Hore Point, leaving Talland Bay for Portnadler Bay.